Take a Picture of the Moon (Digital or Not)

-This small article offers some advice on how you can shoot the Moon with your digital camera; I am also showing a number of examples using a variety of equipment.
+Here is some advice on how you can shoot the Moon with your digital camera, without any specialized equipment; I am also showing a number of examples using various Olympus cameras in my collection.

-Here is a picture of the Moon taken in October, 2005, just after midnight, with an Olympus E-300 digital camera equipped with an inexpensive Sigma 55-200 mm DC zoom lens and the Olympus TCON-17 attachment.
-The location was near Annapolis, Maryland.
+Now an example of a budget solution (not that the previous one required any expensive gear).
+Here is a picture taken with an Olympus E-300 equipped with an inexpensive Sigma 55-200 mm DC zoom lens and the Olympus TCON-17 attachment on top of it.

-The combined focal length was 340 mm (equivalent to 680 mm on a 35-mm film camera), as described in my Not-So-Big Mama article.
+The combined focal length is 340 mm (equivalent to 680 mm on a 35-mm film camera), as described in my Not-So-Big Mama article.

-The manual exposure was computed using the "sunny 16" rule: 1/100s at F/16 and ISO 100.
-Focusing was manual as well.
-A medium tripod was used, and a four-second delay between mirror and shutter release was applied.
+The manual exposure was computed using the "sunny 16" rule: 1/100s at F/16 and ISO 100, which turned out to be a bit too low (stretched in postprocessing).
+Focusing was manual, a tripod was used with a four-second mirror lock.

 This image was been reduced to 73% of the full pixel size.
 In the whole image, the Moon covers about 23% of the frame vertically.